francesco-carlesso/Heart-Disease-Prediction/README.md

 # Heart Disease Prediction Project
+Heart diseases are the leading cause of death worldwide.
+Early diagnosis is crucial for effective treatment.
+This project focuses on **predicting heart disease** using simple clinical test parameters.

-## 📋 Project and Dataset Description
+## 📋 Dataset Description
 Heart diseases are the leading cause of death worldwide.
 Early diagnosis is crucial for effective treatment.
 This project focuses on **predicting heart disease** using simple clinical test parameters.

 The dataset used is the **Heart Failure Prediction Dataset**: